 - Returnings of the yearLife outside the studio may be on hold, but the art-making continues.
 I’m grateful for the manifold privileges of health, safety, and security that allow this.
 The last year held challenges for all of us, but it would be the height of ignorance and arrogance for me to complain without at least some acknowledgement ofContinue reading “Returnings of the year”

-- Protected: Chasing the Flame, Subscriber’s PreviewThere is no excerpt because this is a protected post.
+- Protected: Chasing the Flame, Subscriber’s PreviewThis content is password protected.

 - Chasing the FlameIt’s about time I let you all in on my next comic book project.
 It’s called Chasing the Flame, will be about 40 pages, full color.
 Print and digital copies for sale sometime around the end of 2021

 Writer and artist Edward Ficklin focuses on illustration and visual storytelling using traditional media.
 He loves exploring the many facets of queer identity and representation in his stories and images.

 He’s also written for the stage.
 His major works include Antinous and Hadrian (music by Clint Borzoni), an opera about the ill-fated love affair of a Roman emperor and unknown youth from the stix and The Context of Love Lives, a music-theater work based on the lives and writings of Elizabeth Bishop and Oscar Wilde.